ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ## Building an example with factory data

 Generating factory data set can be done manually using instructions described in [Generating factory data](#generating-factory-data) topic.
 But there is another way to generate factory data.
-Inside the nrfconnect build system, there is a script that generates factory data automatically using kConfigs and merges it to the firmware .hex file.
+Inside the nRF Connect build system, there is a script that generates factory data automatically using kConfigs and merges it to the firmware .hex file.

-To enable generating factory data set automatically build an example with the following option:
+To enable generating factory data set automatically go to example's directory and build an example with the following option:

 ```
-$ west build -b nrf52840dk_nrf52840 -- --DCHIP_FACTORY_DATA_BUILD=y
+$ west build -b nrf52840dk_nrf52840 -- -DCONFIG_CHIP_FACTORY_DATA_BUILD=y
 ```
-or add `CHIP_FACTORY_DATA_BUILD=y` config to a ***prj.conf*** file.
+or add `CONFIG_CHIP_FACTORY_DATA_BUILD=y` config to a ***prj.conf*** file.

 Each factory data parameter has default value and they are described in [Kconfig file](../../config/nrfconnect/chip-module/Kconfig).
 Setting a new value for factory data parameter can be done in two ways - by providing it as a build argument list or by using interactive Kconfig interfaces.

 ### Providing factory data parameters as a build argument list

 This solution of providing factory data can be used with third-party build script because it uses only one command.
 All parameters can be edited manually by providing them as an additional option for the west command e.g.:

 ```
-$ west build -b nrf52840dk_nrf52840 -- --DCHIP_FACTORY_DATA_BUILD=y --DCHIP_DEVICE_DISCRIMINATOR=0xF11
+$ west build -b nrf52840dk_nrf52840 -- --DCONFIG_CHIP_FACTORY_DATA_BUILD=y --DCONFIG_CHIP_DEVICE_DISCRIMINATOR=0xF11
 ```
 or by adding them to a ***prj.conf*** file.